spedas/pyspedas/docs/source/utilities.rst

     data = pyspedas.time_interpolate('input', [1], return_data=True)
     # Returns a dictionary without creating a tplot variable.

+    data = pyspedas.time_interpolate('input', [0.5, 1.5], method='previous',
+                                    return_data=True)
+    # Both target times use the sample at time 0.

 Returned dictionary times use ``datetime64[ns]``.
 Static dependency coordinates are copied.
 Time-dependent ``v``, ``v1``, ``v2``, and ``v3`` bins (including the ``spec_bins`` alias) repeat the bin map at the latest source time at or before each target time.
 Exact transition times select the new map.
 Bin-map NaNs are retained even with ``ignore_nans=True``.
 Outside coverage, default extrapolation and repeat extrapolation retain endpoint maps; NaN extrapolation fills with NaNs and no extrapolation trims the grid.
-Y values remain linearly interpolated across bin changes, without rebinning or suppressing interpolation at mode transitions.
+Y values use the selected interpolation method across bin changes, without rebinning or suppressing interpolation at mode transitions.
 Tplot output preserves coordinate attributes, data metadata and plot options, while updating time and value ranges.
 Matrix interpolation is component-wise and does not